GSto/digital-garden/notes/the stakeholder's guide to working with developers.md

-# Your First Software Project
+# The stakeholder's guide to working with developers

 A series of notes for non-technical founders and stakeholders who are working on a software project for the first time.